Is the Abortion Pill Safe?

 March 13, 2026

 Yes.
 The abortion pill is safe.
-It has been FDA-approved since 2000 and used by millions of patients in the United States over more than 20 years.
-Serious complications occur in less than 1% of cases.
-It is safer than many common medical procedures and safer than carrying a pregnancy to term.
+It has been FDA-approved since 2000, and millions of patients in the United States have used it over more than 20 years.
+Serious problems happen in less than 1% of cases, and it is safer than many common medical procedures, including carrying a pregnancy to term.
 At The Center for Women, a licensed provider oversees your care in person.

 Is the abortion pill safe?

 Yes.
-The abortion pill has been FDA-approved since 2000 and has been used safely by millions of patients in the United States for over 20 years.
-It is one of the most studied medications in reproductive healthcare.
+The abortion pill has been FDA-approved since 2000, and millions of patients in the United States have used it safely for more than 20 years.
+Few medicines have been studied more closely.

-Serious complications from the abortion pill occur in less than 1% of cases.
-The risk of a major complication requiring hospitalization is less than 0.4%.
-To put this in perspective, the abortion pill is statistically safer than a colonoscopy, a tonsillectomy, and carrying a pregnancy to full term and giving birth.
+Serious problems happen in less than 1% of cases, and the risk of one bad enough to need hospital care is less than 0.4%.
+To put that in perspective, the abortion pill is safer than a colonoscopy, a tonsillectomy, or carrying a pregnancy to term and giving birth.

-The safety of the abortion pill is supported by decades of research and endorsed by major medical organizations including the FDA, the American College of Obstetricians and Gynecologists (ACOG), and the World Health Organization (WHO).
+Decades of research back up its safety, and so do major medical groups like the FDA, the American College of Obstetricians and Gynecologists (ACOG), and the World Health Organization (WHO).

 What does the research say about safety?

-The FDA conducted its own safety review in 2016 and again in 2023, both times concluding that mifepristone (the first medication) has a strong safety record.
-The 2023 review examined data spanning more than two decades of use in the United States.
+The FDA ran its own safety review in 2016 and again in 2023, and both times it found that mifepristone (the first medication) has a strong safety record.
+The 2023 review covered more than 20 years of use in the United States.

-Research also shows that the abortion pill does not affect future fertility.
-Studies have found no increased risk of miscarriage, ectopic pregnancy, or complications in future pregnancies among patients who have used the abortion pill.
+The research also shows the abortion pill does not affect future fertility.
+Patients who have used it show no added risk of miscarriage, ectopic pregnancy, or problems in later pregnancies.

 What are the risks?

-Like any medical treatment, the abortion pill carries some risks, though serious complications are uncommon.
-Here are the known risks and how often they occur:
+Like any medicine, the abortion pill has some risks, but serious problems are uncommon.
+Here are the known risks and how often they happen:

-• Incomplete abortion (2 to 7% of cases): The medication does not fully end the pregnancy.
-This is detected at the follow-up visit and can be treated with additional medication or a procedure.
+• Incomplete abortion (2 to 7% of cases): The pills do not fully end the pregnancy.
+The provider catches this at your follow-up visit, and it can be treated with more medicine or a short procedure.

-• Heavy bleeding requiring treatment (less than 1%): Bleeding that is heavy enough to need medical intervention.
-This is why the clinic gives you clear guidelines about when to seek emergency care.
+• Heavy bleeding that needs treatment (less than 1%): Bleeding heavy enough to need medical care.
+The clinic gives you clear guidelines on when to get emergency help.

-• Infection (less than 0.5%): A bacterial infection that can be treated with antibiotics.
-Signs include fever lasting more than 24 hours and foul-smelling discharge.
+• Infection (less than 0.5%): An infection that can be treated with antibiotics.
+Signs include a fever lasting more than 24 hours and foul-smelling discharge.

-• Allergic reaction (very rare): An allergic reaction to one of the medications.
-The provider screens for known allergies at your appointment.
+• Allergic reaction (very rare): A reaction to one of the medications.
+The provider checks for known allergies at your appointment.

 Does the abortion pill affect future pregnancies?

-No. Research consistently shows that the abortion pill does not affect your ability to get pregnant in the future.
-There is no increased risk of infertility, miscarriage, ectopic pregnancy, premature birth, or low birth weight in future pregnancies.
+No. Study after study shows the abortion pill does not affect your ability to get pregnant later.
+It does not raise the risk of infertility, miscarriage, ectopic pregnancy, premature birth, or low birth weight in future pregnancies.

-You can become pregnant again as soon as 2 weeks after taking the abortion pill, even before your next period returns.
-If you want to prevent pregnancy, talk to the provider about contraception options at your appointment or follow-up visit.
+In fact, you can get pregnant again as soon as 2 weeks after taking the abortion pill, even before your next period returns.
+If you want to prevent pregnancy, ask the provider about birth control options at your appointment or follow-up visit.

 Does the abortion pill cause long-term health problems?